‘Don’t go there.’

-RLJE Films will release the movie in the USA theatrically and on VOD and Digital HD on November 15th 2019.
+RLJE Films released the movie in the USA theatrically and on VOD and Digital HD on November 15th 2019.

-A Blu-ray and DVD release will follow on January 7, 2020.
+Blu-ray and DVD releases are scheduled for January 7, 2020.

 “We are thrilled to be working with Peter Block and Cory Neal on their latest horror film, The Shed,” said Mark Ward, Chief Acquisitions Officer of RLJE Films.
 “We know audiences are going to love the story, and the way the movie calls to mind everyone’s favourite genre films from their youth, while clearly being in today’s world.”

 “I’m very excited for audiences to see the film!
 I grew up on movies like this and wanted to make a fun, scary movie while still bring a unique idea to the table,” said writer/director Frank Sabatella.
 “We took themes of alienated youth and neglect, wrapped them within a central horror concept, and we’re lucky to get a cast of great new talent and recognizable faces to bring depth and personality to the characters.
 I think that – plus some great scares – is what makes The Shed so unique and surprising.”